cchukwu/subid_report/README.md

 ##**Consolidate Workflows:** The current setup includes multiple workflows for similar tasks (e.g., building, deploying).
 Consolidate these into fewer, more comprehensive workflows with conditional steps based on branches or tags to simplify maintenance and improve clarity.

+##**Notification of build steps:** Build stage notifications to slack or any preferred messaging channels for tracking CICD pipeline

 ##**Optimize Docker Builds:**
 Review Dockerfiles for each frontend service and ensure they are optimized for caching and size.
 Consider multi-stage builds to reduce final image size.
 Leverage build caching in the GitHub Actions docker/build-push-action to speed up repeated builds.